thogiti/thogiti.github.io/_posts/2026-01-28-The-Option-Value-of-Waiting-in-Prediction-Markets.md

 If you treat these markets as an exchange designer, the takeaway is practical.
 You can watch LOX as a diagnostic for when the participant base shifts from broad, mixed flow to a narrow, selection-heavy regime.
 For risk controls, incentive design, and liquidity policy, that is closer to a state variable than “news vs sports.”

-> [Here](https://colab.research.google.com/drive/1QN9kyLZ4DiysC5r9Tes7DJXwlJfZXjiK#scrollTo=RW3i_e8LJ6EM) is teh code for simulating and reproducing the figures from this mathematical model.
+> [Here](https://colab.research.google.com/drive/1QN9kyLZ4DiysC5r9Tes7DJXwlJfZXjiK#scrollTo=RW3i_e8LJ6EM) is the code for simulating and reproducing the figures from this mathematical model.

 ---